evervault/evervault-go/.changeset/modern-pigs-deliver.md

 "evervault-go": minor
 ---

-Introduce enclave functions to GoSDK and add a deprecation notice to the existing Cage functions.
+Introduce enclave functions to the Go SDK and add a deprecation notice to the existing Cage functions.
 Users of the Cages Client are encouraged to migrate to the new Enclave Client.

 Users of the `CagesClient` should be able to directly replace with the `EnclaveClient` as follows: